chenxiguo0/Evolution-of-Online-Science-and-Technology-Communities/ML_DOCUMENT.md

 - AUC: **0.6257**

 **Interpretation:**
+- The confusion matrix shows the model correctly identified **318,706** high-quality comments (True Positives) but misclassified **1,112,372** low-quality comments as high-quality (False Positives).
+- It correctly identified **949,839** low-quality comments (True Negatives) but missed **132,447** high-quality ones (False Negatives).
-- High recall but low precision suggests the model is useful for identifying candidates but not for direct publication decisions.
-Improving precision is the primary engineering goal.
+- This confirms the pattern of high recall (70.6%) at the cost of low precision (22.3%).
+The model is effective at finding most of the target class but includes many incorrect predictions.
+This makes it suitable for filtering or flagging content for review, but not for fully automated decisions where precision is critical.

 **Future Improvement:**
 - Enrich text representations using contextual embeddings (BERT / Sentence-BERT) instead of or in addition to HashingTF+IDF.